 - Worksite analysis

 These programs continue growing in popularity.
-To understand why, see the easiest 3 ways you can save money with an onsite Occupational Health program for your employees!
+To understand why, see the easiest three ways you can save money with an onsite occupational health program for your employees!

 One very straightforward way to save money is to bring work-related lab testing, fit for duty exams and injury assessments in-house.
 It’s also a major convenience that’s highly appreciated by employees.

 The hospital also does about 90 injury assessments a year among current employees.
-They had all been going straight to the ER where they could be assessed without an appointment.
-With the opening of the employee clinic onsite, most injuries could instead be managed there with far less waiting and expense.
+These employees had all been going straight to the ER where they could be assessed without an appointment.
+With the opening of the employee worksite health center, most injuries could instead be managed there with far less waiting and expense.
 Between pre-employment screenings and injury assessments, the hospital’s savings are approaching $1M annually.

-Healthstat’s Chief Medical Officer, Dr. Phillip Franklin, likes to say “you can be a pitcher or you can be a catcher.
-The catcher sits inside waiting for people to come to them, but pitchers go out and win the game.”
-Dr. Franklin worked for a manufacturer that had been seeing 3 recordable injuries a day.
-With management on board, his Occupational Health team went onto the production floor to listen to workers down the line.
+A manufacturer (and new Healthstat client) was experiencing an occupational health crisis: three recordable injuries a day.
+With management on board, Healthstat’s occupational health assessment team went onto the production floor to listen to workers down the line.
 People were glad to be heard.
 They helped the assessment team get to the bottom of where and how injuries were occurring.
 The result?
 A 92% reduction in the recordable injury rate.

-Dr. Franklin’s experience reflects a positive trend in effective onsite programs.
-They extend the clinic’s reach beyond its own four walls.
+This experience reflects a positive trend in effective onsite programs.
+They extend the health center’s reach beyond its own four walls.
 Ergonomic assessments and worksite analyses help ensure employee safety and comfort.
-The worksite clinic focuses on preventing as well as treating repetitive motion injury and musculoskeletal injury.
+The worksite health center focuses on preventing as well as treating repetitive motion injury and musculoskeletal injury.
 It can also reinforce action plans that forestall minor and major events.

-Picture a situation in which an on-the-job injury does occur and your employee is on their own to manage their emergency care and recovery.
-The experience can be frightening, decisions are often made without optimum support and the care that leads to recovery is not well coordinated.
+Picture a situation in which an on-the-job injury does occurs and your employee is on their own to manage their emergency care and recovery.
+The experience can be frightening, decisions are often made without optimal support and the care that leads to recovery is not well coordinated.
 The employee stays out of work and on reduced wages longer than necessary.

 Now picture the same scenario, but with an occupational health provider who acts as an advocate and resource to help the employee and their family through the trauma.
 When the injury occurs, the hospital’s medical team is given immediate information about the employee and the worksite.
 They can target the treatment plan without delay.
 Picture having a medical team to stand by the employee and their family through medical appointments, surgeries and physical therapy sessions.